Histrionic personality disorder: Comorbidity

 Most histrionics also have other mental disorders.
 Comorbid conditions include: antisocial, dependent, borderline, and narcissistic personality disorders, as well as depression, anxiety disorders, panic disorder, somatoform disorders, anorexia nervosa, substance use disorder and attachment disorders, including reactive attachment disorder.

 Millon's subtypes

 In 2000, Theodore Millon suggested six subtypes of histrionic personality disorder.
 Any individual histrionic may exhibit one or more of the following:

 Treatment

-Treatment is often prompted by depression associated with dissolved romantic relationships.
+Treatment is often prompted by depression associated with dissolved relationships.
 Medication does little to affect the personality disorder, but may be helpful with symptoms such as depression.
 Treatment for HPD itself involves psychotherapy, including cognitive therapy.